Shivateja3/Capstone-Project-606/Project_Files/Project_Report.md

 ## Future Work

-1. Explore transformer-based models such as BERT and GPT to capture contextual information and improve the model's understanding of complex language patterns, potentially enhancing its accuracy in detecting subtle forms of fake news.

-2. Experiment with ensemble methods to combine multiple models (e.g., logistic regression, random forest) for enhanced predictive performance and model robustness against various types of deceptive content.
+1. Experiment with ensemble methods to combine multiple models (e.g., logistic regression, random forest) for enhanced predictive performance and model robustness against various types of deceptive content.

-3. Develop mechanisms for real-time monitoring and continuous model updates with new data to adapt to evolving fake news patterns and ensure model relevancy over time.
+2. Develop mechanisms for real-time monitoring and continuous model updates with new data to adapt to evolving fake news patterns and ensure model relevancy over time.
 This iterative approach contributes to the ongoing battle against misinformation in the digital landscape.